Value of cedi based on prudent budget management, export – Terkper

-Former Finance Minister, Seth Terkpe has stated that the result of high inflation can largely be attributed to economic mismanagement and reckless printing of money.
+Former Finance Minister, Seth Terkper has stated that the result of high inflation can largely be attributed to economic mismanagement and reckless printing of money.

 In a series of tweets, Mr. Terkper explained that the government should be measured in the printing of money to finance the budget or any other venture it sees the need for.